Ty-Thetravelguy/weather-way-mp2/README.md

 [iStockPhotos](https://www.istockphoto.com/) where I found and paid for the image.

-[Google Console](https://developers.google.com/) to learn about their APIs, create my key and restict the key.
+[Google Console](https://developers.google.com/) to learn about their APIs, create my key and restrict the key.

 [Open Weather Map](https://openweathermap.org/) the API I used to get the weather data.